mattvenn/zero-to-asic-www/content/vacation_notice.md

 # Vacation notice

-* Matt is away on holiday from 31st July to the 11th of August.
+* Matt is away on holiday from 16th August to the 3rd of September.
-* You can still buy a ticket and prepare your tools installation.
+* You can still buy a ticket, prepare your tools installation and join the community.
-* Onboarding and access to the course material can be booked for after 11th August.
+* Onboarding and access to the course material can be booked for after 3rd September.

 | Silicon           | Boron         | Arsenic |
 |----------------   |-------------- |----------------   |